awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/costs-performance.md

 ## Availability of Server\-Side Encryption by Region<a name="sse-regions"></a>

-Currently, server\-side encryption of Kinesis streams is available in all the regions supported for Kinesis Data Streams, including AWS GovCloud \(US\-West\), but it is NOT avaialble in the China regions\.
+Currently, server\-side encryption of Kinesis streams is available in all the regions supported for Kinesis Data Streams, including AWS GovCloud \(US\-West\), and the China regions\.
 For more information about supported regions for Kinesis Data Streams see [https://docs\.aws\.amazon\.com/general/latest/gr/ak\.html](https://docs.aws.amazon.com/general/latest/gr/ak.html)\.

 ## Performance Considerations<a name="performance-considerations"></a>